raffaem/pdfsak/README.md

 ## Examples
 Here are few examples of what pdftools can do:

-## Remove write password protection
+### Remove owner protection (write password)

-You can read a PDF file but printing or modifying it requires a password?
+You can read a PDF file but printing or annotating it requires a password?
-`pdftools` will remove the write-password protection.
-So you can print or modify it freely.
-(it will _not_ remove read-password protection, though).
+`pdftools` will remove the owner protection from your PDF file, so you can print or modify it freely (it will _not_ remove read password protection, though).

 ### Merge